shioju/talks/hashgraph/README.md

 - order of transactions preserved (compare with proof of work where transaction order is determined by miners)
 - no wasted computation (compare with blockchain forking)
 - just gossip and everything will work (low overhead)
-- really fast (no additional comms for consensus)
+- really fast virtual voting (no additional comms for consensus)

 ---